 The simplest way to explain the difference between branding and marketing is the difference between a strategy and a tactic.

-Branding is the process of of delivering on a promise to the consumer.
+Branding is the process of delivering on a promise to the consumer.
 Your brand’s identity, communications, positioning, and offerings all contribute to your branding efforts.
 Branding, like a strategy, is a long-term process.
-Branding is the “big picture,” the crystallization of the perception, thoughts, and feelings of your consumers.
+Branding is the “big picture,” the perception, thoughts, and feelings of your consumers.
 No matter what you are doing, you are always branding your business.

 Marketing, on the other hand, is a tactic or a short-term goal.
-Marketing encompasses so many different functions, which usually ends up confusing people.
-However, marketing always service one main overall function, to sell.
+Marketing encompasses many different functions, which usually ends up confusing people.
+However, marketing always serves one main overall function, to sell.
 Branding does not.

 An Example of the Differences

-Marketing would be more tactical like setting up educational workshops or free webinars when you would get in front of these executives and educate them, which in turn helps you close more sales.
+Marketing looks like setting up educational workshops or free webinars to get in front of these executives and educate them, which in turn helps you close more sales.
 Marketing is more day-to-day, step-by-step, and branding is the overlying message that infused into all your efforts.